Singapore

 Incoming prefixes sanitisation

-All AMS-IX route servers in Singapore perform basic incoming prefix filtering to all member/customer BGP sessions that are being established (optionally) with our Route Servers.
+All AMS-IX route servers in the Singapore perform basic incoming prefix filtering to all member/customer BGP sessions that are being established (optionally) with our Route Servers.
 The basic prefix filtering consists of blocking RFC 1918 ranges, bogon and Martian prefixes and the default route.
 We base our list on Team CYMRU's BOGON List.

 We do not monitor or control which prefixes participants announce to each other, just as we do not filter your bilateral sessions.
 If you wish to filter out more specifics or perform IRR-based prefix filtering, you are free to do so on your own router.